jonnyabrams/kangalivery/README.md

 A Deliveroo clone using React Native.
 Users can select dishes from featured restaurants, then be taken to a basket which calculates the total to be paid.

 Upon placing the order, the app brings up a modal displaying an animation which navigates to a delivery confirmation screen after four seconds.
+For some reason the map isn't showing up, but everything else is in place.

 Alas, no actual food is delivered.